Fantastic6/Part2-Final/Test_Instructions_Part_2.md

 # Test Instructions - Part 2

+Note (For mac users): We have a ...
+(OFF) button.
+It will turn off "OUR" computer and set all registers to 0.
+Then you can turn it back on by clicking on it.
+It will go to on.

+Note (For windows users): The button will say OFF.

 Three ways to use the interface:

 ## One Instruction At a Time

 1. Put in the instruction in the console.
 Click S.I.T - Single Instruction Test.
 This will set PC to 1 and store the instruction into mem[1].
 2. It will run the instruction and does NOT increment the PC.
 3. If that is IN instruction, you need to put the number in the console and hit enter.

 ## Run instructions from the File